 Notice of Redemption.
 The Paying Agent/Registrar is required to cause notice of any redemption of Term Rate Bonds to be mailed to each owner of Term Rate Bonds to be redeemed at the respective addresses appearing in the registration books for the Term Rate Bonds.
 Notice of redemption is required to be mailed at least 30 days prior to the redemption date; (ii) identify the Term Rate Bonds to be redeemed; (iii) specify the redemption date and the redemption price; and (iv) state that (a) on the redemption date the Term Rate Bonds called for redemption will be payable at the corporate trust office of the Paying Agent/Registrar and (b) from the redemption date interest will cease to accrue.
-If notice of redemption is given as described above and if due provision for the payment of the redemption price is made, then the Term Rate Bonds that are to be redeemed thereby will automatically be deemed to have been redeemed prior to their scheduled maturities and will not bear interest after the redemption price from the Paying Agent/Registrar.
+If notice of redemption is given as described above and if due provision for the payment of the redemption price is made, then the Term Rate Bonds that are to be redeemed thereby will automatically be deemed to have been redeemed prior to their scheduled maturities and will not bear interest after the redemption date, nor will they be regarded as being outstanding except for the right of the owner thereof to receive the redemption price from the Paying Agent/Registrar.